- Herbal Medicine

 Dosage is always critical in herbal medicine; too little and nothing will happen, too much and you get to know about it in the wrong way!

-I find that for men (I often use this herb for men with aches and pains or a low mood) a much higher amount can and should be taken, easily up to 5 or 6 mls in a day if that is what it takes to effect a shift.
+I find that for men (I do use this herb for men with aches and pains or a persistently low mood) higher amounts can be taken, even up to 5 or 6 mls in a day if that is what it takes to effect a shift.

-For women just a fraction of that may be better, perhaps just 1 or 2 mls a day may be ample.
-I will gently nudge the dose upwards if there are no ill effects and we don't think it is obviously working but just by 1 ml at a time.
+For women smaller doses, perhaps just 1 or 2 mls a day seem to be ample.
+I will gently nudge the dose upwards if there are no ill effects and we don't think it is obviously working yet but just by 1 ml at a time.

 I have used Black Cohosh in tea form and think it is very fast acting in this way but not well suited to longer term use.
 Further to this I think that, in most cases, Black Cohosh needs to be taken for not more than about 3 months before the system is given a rest from its influence and it might beneficially be taken again